iurnus/scripps_kaust_model_doc/tutorial/index.rst

    :titlesonly:

-   introduction of the tutorial cases<tutorial_intro>
+   Introduction of the tutorial cases<tutorial_intro>
-   run the simulation of Red Sea region<tutorial_rs>
+   Run the simulation of Red Sea region<tutorial_rs>
-   run the simulation of California region<tutorial_ca>
+   Run the simulation of California region<tutorial_ca>